Elenmith/AnimeMood/README.md

 ### Author

-AnimeMood was created by [Elenmith].
+AnimeMood was created by Elenmith.
 Feel free to report issues or suggest enhancements through GitHub Issues.